Mezzky/note-app/README.md

 Currently, two official framework and library are available:

 - ReactJs uses for Website Development.
-- TailwindCSS uses for st y l i n g the website.
+- TailwindCSS uses for sty l i n g the website.